Compactified Jacobians as Mumford models: Introduction

 \section{Introduction}

-Throughout, we work over a complete and algebraically closed rank 1 valued field $K$, with valuation ring $R$, whose residue field $k$ is of characteristic zero.

-Let $\cX$ be a semistable curve over $\Spec R$, by which we mean a flat and proper scheme of relative dimension 1 whose generic fiber $\cX_K$ is smooth of genus $g$ and whose special fiber $X$ is reduced with only nodal singularities.
-There are several well-known constructions of relative compactified Jacobians for $\cX$, i.e., schemes proper over $\Spec R$, with an action of $\Jac(\cX)$, whose generic fiber is $\Pic^d(\cX_K)$ and whose special fiber is a (fine or good) moduli space of sheaves on $X$ that satisfy a suitable stability condition with respect to some auxiliary data---a polarization and, in the construction of Esteves, a smooth section.
+Throughout, we work over a complete and algebraically closed rank 1 valued field $K$, with valuation ring $R$.
+Let $\cX$ be a one-parameter smoothing of a nodal curve, by which we mean a flat and proper scheme of relative dimension 1 over $R$ whose generic fiber $\cX_K$ is smooth of genus $g$ and whose special fiber $X$ is reduced with only nodal singularities.
+There are several well-known constructions of relative compactified Jacobians for $\cX$, i.e., schemes proper over $\Spec R$, with an action of $\Jac(\cX)$, whose generic fiber is $\Pic^d(\cX_K)$ and whose special fiber is a (fine or good) moduli space of sheaves on $X$ that satisfy a suitable stability condition \cite{Ishida78, Caporaso94, Simpson94, Esteves01}.
+Since these constructions assume that the base is locally Noetherian, we require in addition that $\cX$ is defined over the valuation ring in a discretely valued subfield of $K$.

-We focus on the compactifications constructed by Simpson \cite{Simpson94} and Esteves \cite{Esteves01}, which seem to include all well-known compactifications.
-In particular, the Simpson compactification recovers the Caporaso compactification \cite{Caporaso94} in the special case where $X$ is stable and the polarization is given by the canonical sheaf.
-The modular properties of these constructions ensure that the special fiber depends only on the nodal curve $X$, and not the choice of smoothing.
-These special fibers are instances of the compactified Jacobians of nodal curves constructed by Oda and Seshadri \cite{OdaSeshadri79}.
-See \cite{MeloViviani12} for an overview of different constructions of compactified Jacobians of nodal curves and the relations among them.
+We focus here on the compactified Jacobians of nodal curves constructed by Oda and Seshadri \cite{OdaSeshadri79} and their extension to the relative setting by Ishida \cite{Ishida78}, where the stability condition for sheaves on the nodal curve $X$ is given by a numerical polarization $\phi$.
+The numerical polarization is a tuple of real numbers, one for each irreducible component of $X$, that sum to the degree $d$.
+The resulting construction includes all well-known compactifications for one-parameter smoothings of nodal curves.
+Indeed, while the constructions of compactified Jacobians by Caporaso \cite{Caporaso94}, Simpson \cite{Simpson94} and Esteves \cite{Esteves01} each allow for families of curves over more general base schemes, in the special case of one-parameter smoothings of nodal curves, the relative compactified Jacobians that they produce are a subset of those arising from Ishida's construction \cite[Remark 2.12]{MeloViviani12}.
+In particular, for any ample line bundle $H$ on $X$ there is a numerical polarization $\phi^{H,d}$ that encodes slope stability with respect to $H$ (see Remark~\ref{rem:slope stability}).

-Our main theorem says that each of the Simpson and Esteves compactified Jacobians of $\cX$ is a Mumford model of $\Pic^d(\cX_K)$, constructed via nonarchimedean analytic uniformization from a polytopal decomposition of the skeleton of $\Pic^d(\cX_K)^\an$, as in \cite[\S4]{Gubler10}.
+We denote by $\overline J_{\cX}(\phi)$ the relative compactified Jacobian corresponding to a numerical polarization $\phi$.
+The modular properties of the construction ensure that the special fiber $\overline J_{X}(\phi)$ depends only on the nodal curve $X$ and the numerical polarization $\phi$, and not the choice of smoothing.
+Our main theorem says that each such compactified Jacobian $\overline J_{\cX}(\phi)$ is a Mumford model of $\Pic^d(\cX_K)$, constructed via nonarchimedean analytic uniformization from a polytopal decomposition of the skeleton of $\Pic^d(\cX_K)^\an$, as in \cite[\S4]{Gubler10}.